Language-Oriented Data

 These facts, called truenumbers, are represented in a structured natural language for machines and people

-Relationships among facts are expressed by their descriptions
+Relationships among facts are expressed by their use of common terms and phrases, just as in common language

 Physical quantities and units of measure are built in to represent real-world data